-(Fig.8) Isa Genzken Fuck the Bauhaus #4, 2000
+(Fig. 9) Isa Genzken, Empire Vampire VII, 2003

 "Empire, Vampire, Who Kills Death" Series

 Another significant body of work by Genzken is the Empire, Vampire, Who Kills Death series, which features sculptural assemblages incorporating materials such as concrete, steel, plaster, and found objects.
 The title hints at broader themes of power, consumption, mortality, and societal complexities.
 Through chaotic and fragmented compositions, these works reflect the turbulence of contemporary life, prompting viewers to contemplate the intersections of culture, politics, and identity.
 The series exemplifies Genzken's bold experimentation and her ability to provoke critical thought through material and form.